grafana/agent/docs/sources/flow/reference/components/loki.write.md

 `max_backoff_retries` | `int`      | Maximum number of retries.            | 10             | no

-If no `tenand_id` is provided, the component assumes that the Loki instance at `endpoint` is running in single-tenant mode and no X-Scope-OrgID header is sent.
+If no `tenant_id` is provided, the component assumes that the Loki instance at `endpoint` is running in single-tenant mode and no X-Scope-OrgID header is sent.

 When multiple `endpoint` blocks are provided, the `loki.write` component creates a client for each.
 Received log entries are fanned-out to these clients in succession.
-That means that if one client is bottlenecked, it may impact the rest of them, too.
+That means that if one client is bottlenecked, it may impact the rest.

 Endpoints can be named for easier identification in debug metrics using the `name` argument.
 If the `name` argument isn't provided, a name is generated